-The non-dominant hand defines what is mostly happening on an inner level (the past) or what is potential.
+The non-dominant hand defines what is mostly happening on an inner level (the past) or potential.
 It shows what we feel we could be doing or should be doing.
 Read the history from the non-dominant hand, but both hands can depict past events due to timing on the lines.

-It is a good idea to keep a record of the palm by taking a clear digital photo, a photocopy or ink print of both palms.
+(Note) It is a good idea to keep a record of the palm by taking a clear digital photo, a photocopy or ink print of both palms.
 This way, you can look them up later to see if there have been any changes.

 2. Not being open to a personalised experience.

 There are books and websites that teach how to read palms.
 While these guides can often be useful for people who are just starting out, there’s no one set way to do a reading to make it right.